simjoly/bioinfo-utilities/Beast/Preparing_constraint_tree_for_datation_in_Beast.md

 # vector of max. ages
 max.ages <- c(140,115)
 ```

+With this, you assign a minimum age of 125 and a maximum age of 140 to the node 86.

 Finaly, you can use the fonction chronopl to generate a chronogram that is compatible with the above constraints.
 Of course, the tree has to be compatible with these.